rabbitmq/rabbitmq-server/deps/rabbitmq_web_mqtt_examples/README.md

 # RabbitMQ Web MQTT Examples

-This project contains few basic examples of [RabbitMQ Web MQTT plugin](https://github.com/rabbitmq/rabbitmq-web-mqtt) usage.
+This RabbitMQ plugin contains few basic examples of [RabbitMQ Web MQTT plugin](https://github.com/rabbitmq/rabbitmq-web-mqtt) usage.

 It starts a server that binds to port 15670 and serves a few static